awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-set-up.md

 ## Step 1: Configure Network Access to an Instance<a name="ec2-instance-connect-setup-security-group"></a>

-You need to configure network access to your instance so that you can install EC2 Instance Connect and enable your users to connect to your instance\.
-You need to configure the following network access to your instance:
+You must configure the following network access to your instance so that you can install EC2 Instance Connect and enable your users to connect to your instance:
 + Ensure that the security group associated with your instance [allows inbound SSH traffic](authorizing-access-to-an-instance.md#add-rule-authorize-access) on port 22 from your IP address\.
 The default security group for the VPC does not allow incoming SSH traffic by default\.
-The security group created by the launch wizard enables SSH traffic by default\.
+The security group created by the launch wizard allows incoming SSH traffic by default\.
 For more information, see [Authorizing Inbound Traffic for Your Linux Instances](authorizing-access-to-an-instance.md)\.
-+ \(Console only\) If your users will connect using the Amazon EC2 console, we recommend that your instance allows inbound SSH traffic from the [recommended IP block published for the service](https://ip-ranges.amazonaws.com/ip-ranges.json)\.
++ \(Browser\-based client\) We recommend that your instance allows inbound SSH traffic from the [recommended IP block published for the service](https://ip-ranges.amazonaws.com/ip-ranges.json)\.
 Use the `EC2_INSTANCE_CONNECT` filter for the `service` parameter to get the IP address ranges in the EC2 Instance Connect subset\.
 For more information, see [AWS IP Address Ranges](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) in the *Amazon Web Services General Reference*\.

 ## Step 2: Install EC2 Instance Connect on an Instance<a name="ec2-instance-connect-install"></a>